LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    loaded.

 .. _flag_dynamic_declarations:
-.. index:: single: dynamic_declarations flag
+.. index:: pair: dynamic_declarations; Flag

 ``dynamic_declarations(Option)``
    Allows objects to be compiled with support for dynamic declaration of